There are certain cases where specific buttons must be used within your UI.

 - To avoid wrapping, aim for short labels when possible (1–3 words).

 - Avoid using articles (for example, write “Add source” instead of “Add a source”).

 - Avoid punctuation on buttons.

-- To call a user's attention to a button or to add clarity to the button's action, you can add an icon to the button.
+- To call a user's attention to a button or to clarify the button's action, you can add an icon to the button.

 - Do not create icons on buttons using punctuation (for example, "+").
 Instead, refer to PatternFly's icons page for any icons you place on buttons.